jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 `set_radiogenics` moves ownership of the C++ model into the layer, leaving the Python wrapper an empty shell, so build a fresh model if the same parameters are needed elsewhere.
 Only `SolidLiquidLayer` accepts one.
 A layer without a model reports zero heating rather than raising, and a world sums only the layers that carry one.

-The mass is an argument rather than something the layer looks up, because the heating scales with whichever mass the caller considers radiogenic.
-That is usually the layer's own mass, but it can be the mass of a single differentiated component.
-The world-level sum has no such freedom and uses each layer's `mass` attribute.
-The equation-of-state solve sets that attribute, so solve the world's structure before asking for its internal heating: a layer built without a mass reports zero until then.
+The mass is an argument so the caller can choose which mass is radiogenic: usually the layer's own mass, but possibly one differentiated component of it.
+The world-level sum uses each layer's `mass` attribute, which the equation-of-state solve sets, so solve the world's structure first: a layer built without a mass reports zero until then.

-## Vectorized Evaluation
+### Vectorized Evaluation

 Three vectorized entry points are defined once on the base class, so every model inherits them.